 - False registrants will normally request to be seen immediately and are unlikely to return for a new patient health check or further consultations, they will also normally fail to attend any referrals to secondary or specialist care

-- Some prolific false registrants are well practised con-artists and therefore appear polite, confident and genuine.
-Appearance and manner cannot be used to judge whether patients are authentic, this can only be based on the evidence available (so the more evidence the better!)
+- Some prolific false registrants are well practised and therefore appear polite, confident and genuine.
+Appearance and manner cannot be used to judge whether patients are authentic, this can only be based on the evidence available

-- The advice is not to prescribe any benzodiazepines and/or opioid analgesics for new patients without reference to the previous GP, medical notes or the Clinical Application Spine.
+- The advice is not to prescribe any benzodiazepines and/or opioid analgesics for new patients without reference to the previous GP, medical notes or the Spine.
 It is suggested that the patient be asked to take a seat in the waiting room or come back later whilst these enquiries are made.
-If the patient is not genuine they are unlikely to wait around or return.
+If the patient is not genuine, they may not wait or return.

-- If this is not possible and prescribing is unavoidable, we would suggest that the patient only be given sufficient medication to allow their story to be checked i.e. 24 or 48 hours supply
+- If this is not possible and prescribing is unavoidable, we would suggest that the patient only be given sufficient medication to allow for more detail enquiries i.e. 24 or 48 hours supply

 - Please report suspected false registrations to the Counter Fraud Service